lmiller1990/design-pattenrns-for-vuejs/ABOUT.md

 He picked up Vue.js in 2016 and was immediately hooked.
 He has been contributing to the Vue.js ecosystem since, and is the primary maintainer of several popular libraries, Vue Test Utils as the most notable.

 He also has a YouTube channel where he posts advanced content, similar to that found in this book.
-He has also made two full length courses, enjoyed by over 13000 students.
+He has made two full length courses, enjoyed by over 13000 students.

 Lachlan's website: https://lachlan-miller.me. \newline Lachlan's YouTube channel: https://www.youtube.com/c/LachlanMiller. \newline